resolve109/study-aws-sa/aws-study-guide.md

   - Ensure proper route via AWS Direct Connect or Site-to-Site VPN
   - Assign appropriate security groups/NACLs so Lambda can communicate with on-prem resources
   - Verified secure VPC integration for accessing on-premises systems.
+- **Processing Images**:
+  - Ideal for processing user-uploaded images stored in S3
+  - Automatically scales to handle varying numbers of concurrent users
+  - Can be triggered by S3 event notifications when new objects are uploaded
+  - Efficient for serverless architectures requiring automatic scaling in response to workload demands

 ### AWS DataSync
 - **Primary Use**:
   - Automates data transfers between on-premises storage and AWS or between different AWS storage services
 - **Not** for running data analysis jobs or containerized workloads
 - Confirmed use of DataSync for efficient bulk data transfers.
+- **Enhanced Data Transfer**:
+  - Provides a secure and reliable method for transferring large volumes of data
+  - Can be used in conjunction with AWS Direct Connect for dedicated network connection
+  - Offers higher throughput and security compared to transfers over public internet
+  - Particularly suited for transferring instrumentation data (JSON files) to S3
+  - Minimizes risk of data exposure and provides dedicated network connection

 ## Storage Services